-If you have a blog, you should have a Google Analytics account and we know most of you probably do.
-Here's a few reasons why:
+If you have a blog, we're pretty sure you have a Google Analytics account but bare with use for a second...

-- If you want to work with brands, or anyone who wants to know your readership, Google Analytics is considered the standard for stats reporting
+- If you want to work with brands, write a book, appear on TV, or do anything where a decision maker needs to know your readership, Google Analytics is considered the standard for stats reporting

-- Even if you don't want to work with brands, it provides you with a vast wealth of information regarding who your readers are, what they're reading, when they're reading it and so much more.
+- Even if you don't want to work with brands, write a book, etc, it provides you with a vast wealth of information regarding who your readers are, what they're reading, when they're reading it and so much more.

 It's easy to set up if you haven't already.
 You just need to create an account with google, follow their instructions and add a small snippet of code to your site.
-If you need more help we found an up to date tutorial that lays it all out nicely for you.
+If you need more help Google always has an up to date tutorial that lays it all out for you.

-Virtually all of us who use Google Anlaytics can recite how many visitors and page views we get per month but there is so much more you can do.
-We're going to touch on just a tiny portion of what's possible but trust us, you can dig in even deeper than what we're going to point out!
+Virtually all of us who use Google Anlaytics can recite how many users, sessions and page views we get per month but there is so much more you can do.
+We're going to touch on just a tiny portion of what's possible but trust us, you can dig in even deepert!

 You can start at the country level and dig right down to provinces, states and then to cities.
 We know of one cookbook author who plotted their book tour by digging down to the city level to see which cities had the biggest proportion of readers - that's smart use of analytics!

-Goolge Analytics lets you see how many visits you get by the hour.
-You can use this to plan everything from your social media to what time your rss/email subscribe notifications go out.
+Google Analytics lets you see how many visits you get by the hour.
+You can use this to plan everything from your social media, to what time your newsletters go out.

 4. What Social Networks Give the Most Bang For Your Buck?